aravindnatch/mokilow/README.md

 ## Usage

 Using mokilow is straightforward.
-By default, the time is included within the logging statement.
+By default, the time is not included within the logging statement.

 ```js
 mokilow.warn("a warning message")